SpecterOps/SnowHound/README.md

 ## Overview

-The BloodHound extension for Snowflake tenants enables organizations to visualize their Snowflake environment by mapping key elements such as Users, Databases, Roles, Warehouses, and Integrations, along with the permissions that connect them.
-This provides a comprehensive view of access and potential attack paths within the Snowflake tenant, empowering security teams to identify vulnerabilities and better manage their environment's security posture.
+The BloodHound extension for Snowflake provides a powerful way to visualize access control and potential attack paths within a Snowflake environment.
+By mapping key entities such as Users, Roles, Databases, Warehouses, and Integrations, along with the permissions that connect them, this extension enables security teams to gain a comprehensive understanding of their Snowflake landscape.
+The extension leverages Snowflake’s Role-Based Access Control (RBAC) model, allowing organizations to identify and address attack paths in their Snowflake tenants.
+With this tool, users can explore how access is granted, track potential attack paths, and implement effective security strategies to mitigate risk in their Snowflake accounts.

 ## Collector Setup & Usage